What to do about toenail fungus

 Because our fingers and toes are separated without equal susceptibility to infections (for example trauma to a nail), nail fungus doesn’t spread evenly in feet or hands.
 It can spread between digits or between those who share items such as towels, showers and other wet areas like changing rooms

-We typically treat minor nail plate fungal infections with topical antifungals.
+We typically treat minor nail plate fungal infections with oral & topical antifungals.
 Topical antifungals cause fewer and less severe side-effects.
 However, you can expect extended treatment times because nail plate penetration is low.

-Oral antifungals penetrate the nail bed and nail plate as they absorb throughout the body via the blood.
-Oral treatments may come with unpleasant side-effects, such as headaches, digestive tract symptoms, nausea and rashes.
+Oral antifungals penetrate the nail bed and plate and are absorbed throughout the body via the blood.
+However, some oral treatments may have t side effects, such as headaches, nausea, and rashes.

 We contract fungal infections by direct skin-to-skin contact and shedding of infected dead skin cells or nails.
 Fungal infections can be spread from nail to nail on the same person, and infect web spaces, toes and potentially the entire foot.